dirkroorda/laf-fabric/docs/_build/html/_sources/overview.txt

 ^^^^^^^^^^^
 My plans for further development are:

-#. gain experience with the tool by adding several example tasks
+#. gain experience with the tool by adding more example tasks
 #. improve the API, add extra primitives, make it more user friendly
 #. look out for even better performance for various tasks
-#. increase the support for more GrAF features, and to make it fully compatible
+#. increase the support for more GrAF features, and to make the workbench fully compatible with GrAF/LAF
-#. merge the tool with the existing POIO-Graf-python tool, preferably as a user selectable implementation choice
+#. merge the tool with the existing `POIO, Graf-python <http://media.cidles.eu/poio/graf-python/>`_, preferably as a user selectable implementation choice